 Principles of cost accounting have been developed to enable manufacturers to process the many costs associated with manufacturing and provide built-in control features.
 The information produced by a cost accounting system provides a basis for determining accurate product costs and selling prices, and it helps managers plan and control operations.

 Cost accounting procedures provide the means to determine product costs that enable the preparation of meaningful financial statements and other reports needed to manage a business.
 The cost accounting information system must be designed to permit the determination of unit costs and total product costs.
 Unit cost information is also useful in making important marketing decisions such as determining the selling price of a product, meeting competition, bidding on contracts, and analyzing profitability.

 Planning and Control

 One of the most important aspects of cost accounting is the preparation of reports that management can use to plan and control operations.
-Planning is the process of establishing objectives or goals for the firm and determining the means by which they will be met.
+Planning is establishing objectives or goals for the firm and determining how they will meet them.
 Effective planning is facilitated by clearly defined objectives of the manufacturing operation and a production plan that will assist and guide the company in reaching its objectives.

-Cost accounting information enhances the planning process by providing historical costs that serve as a basis for future projections.
-Management can analyze the data to estimate future costs and operating results and to make decisions regarding the acquisition of additional facilities, any changes in marketing strategies, and the availability of capital.
+Cost accounting information enhances the planning process by providing historical costs that are a basis for future projections.
+Management can analyze the data to estimate future costs and operating results and make decisions regarding the acquisition of additional facilities, any changes in marketing strategies, and the availability of capital.

-Effective control is achieved by assigning responsibility for each detail of the production plan through the establishment of cost centers.
-All managers should know precisely what their responsibilities are in terms of efficiency, operations, production, and costs.
-The key to proper control involves the use of responsibility accounting and cost centers by periodically measuring and comparing results and taking necessary corrective action.
+Effective control is achieved by assigning responsibility for each detail of the production plan by establishing cost centers.
+All managers should know precisely their responsibilities in terms of efficiency, operations, production, and costs.
+The key to proper control involves using responsibility accounting and cost centers by periodically measuring and comparing results and taking necessary corrective action.